dune3d/dune3d-docs/copy-paste.rst

  - Document entities can't be copied
  - If there are entities from multiple workplanes, only the ones in the workplane with the most selected entities will be copied
  - A workplane will only be copied if it's the workplane from above
- - Single workplanes can be copied
+ - Multiple workplanes cannot be copied (by extension, single workplanes may be copied)

 Constraints that only reference to-be copied entities are copied automatically even if not selected.
 Constraints referencing other